flutter/website/src/brand.md

 Use of the Flutter trademarks that is not expressly permitted by these guidelines is prohibited absent written permission from Google.
-We reserve the right to revoke your right to use the Flutter trademarks by providing notice in any manner if we determine that your use of the trademarks does not conform to these guidelines.

 The official Flutter logos can be found in the [Flutter and Dart logo assets](https://drive.google.com/corp/drive/folders/1KXNtO9My2AMpDOF9A9Y_4aj4_BcgmDDT).